IvanFilipov/modern_c_plus_plus/schedule.md

 ## Week 7
 _around 3 hours_
 ### Networks and network programming
-* network in basics
+* network in basics (OSI model, protocols, etc.)
+* how the web is working
-* socket based C example
+* Berkeley sockets - C example
 - TODO: more details